telenornms/skogul/README.rst

 collector of data, but is primarily designed to be a framework for building bridges between data collectors and storage engines.

+Anything that can be expressed as a timestamp and a set of data and metadata-fields can be handled.
+The traditional use cases are for storing statistics (time series data) and logs, but more complex schemes can be used.

 This repository contains the Skogul library/package, and ``cmd/skogul``, which parses a JSON-config to set up Skogul.